Ureaplasma parvum: Commensalism

-Current studies: Ureaplasma parvum in males
+Ureaplasma parvum in males

 Ureaplasma parvum (and U. urealyticum) have been linked to nongonococcal urethritis (NGU), but the Ureaplasma spp. have also been found in many healthy men, allowing for considerable skepticism that the two are correlated.
 Similarly, links to prostatitis and infertility are difficult to establish due to its presence in control groups.
 In andrology studies, the presence of U. parvum in semen has been found to be significant.
 Various Ureaplasma spp. isolates have been detected in semen via polymerase chain reaction (PCR) and immunofluorescent antibody assay.
 In 36.6% of washed samples, U. parvum was present.
 Andrology studies surrounding U. parvum demonstrated that the bacteria can remain on the spermatozoa even after washing.